Kunta Kinte: In popular culture

 Kunta Kinte has inspired a reggae riddim of the same name.
 This started off life as a track called Beware Of Your Enemies released from Jamaica's Channel One.
 A dub version, put out in 1976 by Channel One house band The Revolutionaries became a sound system anthem for many years on dubplate, and inspired a UK version produced by Mad Professor in 1981.
 It has also inspired jungle covers.

 There is an annual Kunta Kinte Heritage Festival held in Maryland.

 In the 1987 song "How Ya Like Me Now", an early milestone in his feud with fellow rapper LL Cool J, Kool Moe Dee states that his adversary must bow down to him or suffer Kunta Kinte's punishment: "I'm gonna ask him, 'Who's the best?'
 And if he don't say, 'Moe Dee', I'll take my whip and make him call himself Toby."

 The 1988 comedy film Coming to America jokingly references Kunta Kinte, in an homage to Roots (John Amos, who played a supporting role in Coming to America as the father of the protagonist's love interest, played the adult version of Kunta Kinte in the 1977 miniseries).

 Ice Cube mentions Kunta Kinte in his 1991 song "No Vaseline" where he disses members of his former group N.W.A where he compares MC Ren to Kunta Kinte stating "So don't believe what Ren say.
 'Cause he's goin' out like Kunte Kinte".

 In The Fresh Prince of Bel-Air episode "Will Gets a Job" (Season 2, Episode 3), after uncle Phil (James Avery) tells him he can't hang out with his friends or watch TV, Will Smith (Will Smith) asks "Why don't you just do me like Kunta Kinte and cut off my foot?".
 The episode aired in April 1991.
+In the season 3 episode "Mama's Baby, Carlton's Maybe" which aired in October 1992 when Will asks for Carlton's keys to prevent Carlton from eloping, Will says "You're lucky I don't do you like Kunta Kinte and chop off your foot."

 Kendrick Lamar's 2015 song "King Kunta" was inspired by the character.
 Afrikan Boy released a song called Mr. Kunta Kinte in 2016.

 Athlete Colin Kaepernick wore a T-shirt with "Kunta Kinte" emblazoned on it to a controversial NFL workout.
 In CNN's interpretation, "Kaepernick appeared to use the reference to make a statement: He will not change who he is to appease the powers that be."